Controversy: Christianity vs. Islam

 * Murphey 1999 p191-192

 "The size of the Ottoman empire and the extensiveness of its resource base continued for the whole of the period 1500 to 1700 to serve as its main strength and protection.
 It was simply too big for Europe or any of the Ottomans' Middle Eastern neighbours to confront single-handedly.
 Without the effort, sacrifice, expense and risk involved in the creation of what often proved to be fragile anti-Ottoman alliances there was no hope of a successful military challenge against the Ottomans.
 For most of the sixteenth as well as the seventeenth centuries the Ottomans were able to achieve their geopolitical objectives by mounting a military operation themselves, using less than their own full capacity, or by enlisting support (particularly in the naval sphere) from friends and allies.
-On land it was the Tatars, Kurds and Caucasians who sometimes tipped the balance in the Ottomans' favour, especially by their lending of logistical, transport and reconaissance aid to the main body of Ottoman combatant forces in the field.
-In the Mediterranean, when confronted by the combined fleets of its most redoubtable enemies, the Ottomans also relied on the invaluble help of their allies in the Barbary States and, for a brief period in the mid-sixteenth century, on France.
+On land it was the Tatars, Kurds and Caucasians who sometimes tipped the balance in the Ottomans' favour, especially by their lending of logistical, transport and reconnaissance aid to the main body of Ottoman combatant forces in the field.
+In the Mediterranean, when confronted by the combined fleets of its most redoubtable enemies, the Ottomans also relied on the invaluable help of their allies in the Barbary States and, for a brief period in the mid-sixteenth century, on France.
 In the waging of limited warfare of the more usual sort carried out on a single front, however, the Ottomans operated throughout this period of international military challenges well within their own internal resource capabilities.
 This is not to say that the Ottomans never experienced economic strain induced by military overextension or the unfortunate, but sometimes unavoidable necessity of waging war on two fronts simultaneously.
 But barring such exceptional circumstances, the impact of Ottoman warfare, both in terms of its expense and its social costs, was kept within sustainable bounds.
-The mobilization of men and resources for war in the seventeenth century Ottoman empire drew on a sufficently wide geographical domain, and war's aggregate costs were kept to modest enough proportions that the Ottomans' transformation into a 'near-perfect military society' was never threatened."
+The mobilization of men and resources for war in the seventeenth century Ottoman empire drew on a sufficiently wide geographical domain, and war's aggregate costs were kept to modest enough proportions that the Ottomans' transformation into a 'near-perfect military society' was never threatened."

 * Murphey 1999 p25-26